MENOPAUSE AND GOOD SEXUAL HEALTH COUNSELLING SYDNEY AND ONLINE

-The word menopause literally means the end of the (female) monthly cycle.
+The word menopause literally means the end of the female monthly cycle.
 The Greek word ‘pausis’ means ‘cessation’, and the word ‘men’ from ‘mensis’ means ‘month’.
-Menopause occurs commonly in midlife, in western culture typically between 40 to 60 years of age, with a means of 51 years of a woman’s age.
-In some cases of specific gynaecological illness, menopause may be surgically induced at any adult age, following medication or hysterectomy.
+In western culture, menopause occurs in midlife, around 40 to 60 years of age, with a means of 51 years.
+In rare cases, menopause may onset much earlier.
+Medical menopause may occur at any age as a consequence of surgical or medical intervention in gynecological illness.

-Menopause is the permanent cessation of ovarian function, and indicates the termination of a woman’s childbearing cycle only.
-Her sex drive and sexual desire, her sexual pleasure and orgasmic ability are independent from her hormonally based menopausal changes, and can be maintained well after menopause.
-Menopause transition is a natural and healthy life change.
+Completed menopause, or post menopause, is the permanent cessation of ovarian function.
+Female sex drive and sexual desire are typically not permanently affected.
+Menopause transition, or perimenopause, is a natural and healthy life change.
 The transition itself may be challenging for some women, while others experience little discomfort.
-Contemporary women in western culture live long enough to almost spend half their adult life in post menopause (completed menopause), while staying sexually active and energetic.
+Women in western culture live long enough to spend almost half their adult life postmenopausal, while staying sexually attractive, active, and energetic.

-Equipped with good menopause medicine and sex education, women can embrace menopause as a new area of their sexuality, marked by freedom from periods, contraceptives, unplanned pregnancies, abortions, and child rearing.
-Today’s women in menopause can express themselves sexually freely and fully.
-In fact, sex may be more fulfilling than prior to menopause.
+Equipped with good menopause medicine and modern sex education, women embrace menopause as a new part of their sexuality.
+The ‘golden time’ is marked by freedom of periods and cramps, freedom of contraception and unwanted pregnancies, freedom of abortions and miscarriages.
+Women can express themselves spiritually and sexually free and fully.
+In fact, sex after menopause can be more fun and fulfilling than prior to the change.

-Fertility declines but does not cease totally.
-Periods become increasingly irregular and may fluctuate from spotting to light or abnormally heavy flows.
-Hormonal cycles can be as short as two weeks, or may stop for several month.
+In perimenopause, ovarian functions slow down and hormonal levels fluctuate significantly.
+Fertility declines, but does not cease totally.
+Periods become increasingly irregular and may alternate between spotting and light or heavy flows.
+Menstrual cycles can be as short as two weeks, or may stop for several month.

-Signs of peri-menopause may begin as early as 35 years of age, although most women become aware of first changes in their mid-to-late 40s, or early 50s.
+First signs of perimenopause may begin as early as 35 years of age, although most women become aware of any first changes in their mid-to-late 40s.

-The most common symptoms of peri-menopause are hot flushes.
-Hot flushes are caused by a sudden increase in body temperature, soaring up multiple degrees.
-This temperature differential may leave the woman weak and breaking out in heavy sweating as the body attempts to cool down.
-Despite this stark discomfort, hot flushes are not considered a disease but the body’s natural regulation of sudden temperature differentials caused by a significant fluctuation of hormones.
+Most common symptoms of perimenopause include hot flashes.
+Hot flashes are caused by a sudden increase in body temperature, soaring up multiple degrees.
+This temperature differential may leave women weak, and breaking out in heavy sweat as the body attempts to cool down.
+Despite this stark discomfort, hot flashes are not considered a disease but the body’s natural regulation of sudden temperature differentials.

 - Hot flashes, Cold flashes